How Muuse is making the circular economy a real thing (and why we need your help!)

 Polypropylene (PP) materials are repurposed into coasters, tabletops for schools and coffee shops, and even bricks.

-One of the biggest constraints we face is volume as many upcycling partners require a minimum material quantity to process efficiently.
+One of the biggest constraints we face is volume, many upcycling partners require a minimum material quantity to process efficiently.
 With Muuse operating at a growing but still limited scale, we haven’t yet reached the critical mass needed to make certain solutions viable.
 This means that while upcycling remains our goal, recycling is sometimes our only fallback.

 Why upcycling, not recycling, is the goal